-The 16th series of e-learning courses from EuroSDR will begin with a pre-course seminar, hosted by prof. Markus Gerke at the Institute of Geodesy and Photogrammetry, Technical University of Braunschweig, Germany, from 26th to 27th February 2018.
+The 17th series of e-learning courses from EuroSDR will begin with a pre-course seminar, hosted by Dr. Julià Talaya at the Cartographic and Geologic Institute of Catalunya, Barcelona, Spain, from 4th to 5th March 2019.
 During the seminar, background material of four e-learning courses will be presented by the tutors, participants will meet the tutors and fellow participants, and the learning platform – Moodle, will be demonstrated.

-The four e-learning courses (pdf) are scheduled from March till June 2018.
+The four e-learning courses are scheduled from March till June 2019.
 They can be followed over the Internet from any location, thereby allowing participants to update their knowledge with minimum disruption.
 Courses require about thirty hours of online study.

-Topographic Maps through Description and Classification of Remotely Sensed Imagery and Cartographic Enhancement (pdf)
+Automatic Topographic Mapping through Description and Classification of Remotely Sensed Imagery and Cartographic Enhancement (pdf)

 Tutors: Joachim Höhlea, Sébastien Lefèvreb, and Bharath Bhushan Damodaranb